automagica/automagica/README.md

 ```
 pip install automagica --upgrade
 ```
-#### Importing the activities
+#### Importing activities

-Before getting started in development mode, don't forget to import the activities from automagica in your python script.
+Before getting started in development mode, don't forget to import the activities from automagica in your Python script.
 If unsure, it is possible to import all the activities for development purposes by starting your script with:
 ```
 from automagica import *
 ```